revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/07-DataBinding.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-Using String Interpolation, we can print the `name` in template.
+Using String Interpolation, we can print the `name` in the template.
 In `app.component.html`,
 ```html
 {{ name }}
 ```